tombresee/Prairie-Fire/README.rst

 **What is this ?**

-The following github repo (updated periodically) contains detailed information, worked jupyter notebooks, and scripts associated with:
+The following github repo (updated periodically) contains detailed information, worked jupyter notebooks, and consolidated scripts associated with:

 * Apache Spark
 * Databricks

+Nothing in this repo is proprietary or employment related, it is basically a good location for public engineers to go for Spark reference.

 |